Extreme Wireless for Older Macs

 Linksys

 Linksys has a long reputation for very poor or nonexistent Mac support.
-Their Wireless-G hardware may well work with Macs, but according to several members of our mailing lists, Linksys comes as close to being Mac-hostile as any hardware vendor they know.
+Its Wireless-G hardware may well work with Macs, but according to several members of our mailing lists, Linksys comes as close to being Mac-hostile as any hardware vendor they know.

 Linksys has announced four 802.11g products: